Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Preliminaries

-In this work, we consider role-symmetric MGs \cite{suarez2019neural,Muller2020A}, where homogeneous agents are with the same reward function and action space.
-The type number of homogeneous agents is denoted as $h$, \eg, $h=2$ for Pac-Man and ghosts in an N-agent Pac-Man game.
-Homogeneous agents are symmetric in each game, \ie, trading policy of an agent with another homogeneous agent not affecting the outcome \cite{terry2020parameter}.
+In this work, we consider role-symmetric MGs \citep{suarez2019neural,Muller2020A}, where homogeneous agents are with the same reward function and action space.
+The number of types of homogeneous agents is denoted as $h$, \eg, $h=2$ in an N-agent Pac-Man game representing Pac-Man and ghost agents.
+Homogeneous agents are symmetric in each game, \ie, changing the policy of an agent with another homogeneous agent will not affect the outcome \citep{terry2020parameter}.
 Population-varying MGs, including training and evaluation MGs, \eg, varying $N_1$ and $N_2$ in an $N_1$ Pac-Man, $N_2$ ghosts game, are with the same $h$ and with states from state set $S$, whereas described by different transition $\mathcal{P}$ and joint space of observation $\mathcal{O}$, action $\mathcal{A}$, reward $\mathcal{R}$.

-\textbf{Relational Representation} is an opponent modeling framework to capture the strategic relationship between agents and output embedding $e$ for further policy or value function learning \cite{Long*2020Evolutionary,agarwal2019learning,iqbal2018actor}.
-Consider the observation $o^i$ of agent $i$ with entities $o^i = \left[o_s^i, o_1^i, \ldots, o_j^i, \ldots, o_N^i\right]$, where $o_s^i$ is agent $i$'s self properties (\eg, its speed), $o_j^i$ is agent $i$'s observation on agent $j$ (\eg, distance from agent $j$), and the observed environment information (\eg, landmark locations) is concatenated to these entities.
-Then with self-attention \cite{vaswani2017attention} generating the pair-wise relation $g^{i,j}$, \ie, the $j$-th entity of agent $i$'s egocentric relational graph $g^i$, the representation embedding $e^i$ for agent $i$ is formulated as:
+\textbf{Relational Representation:} As an opponent modeling framework, relational representation \citep{long2020Evolutionary,agarwal2019learning,iqbal2018actor,zhang2021structure} aims to capture the strategic relationship between agents and output an embedding $e$ for further policy and critic function learning.
+Specifically, consider the observation $o^i$ of agent $i$ with entities $o^i = \left[o_s^i, o_1^i, \ldots, o_j^i, \ldots, o_N^i\right]$, where $o_s^i$ is agent $i$'s self properties (\eg, its speed), $o_j^i$ is agent $i$'s observation on agent $j$ (\eg, distance from agent $j$), and the observed environment information (\eg, landmark locations) is concatenated to these entities.
+Then with self-attention \citep{vaswani2017attention} generating the pair-wise relation $g^{i,j}$, \ie, the $j$-th entity of agent $i$'s (egocentric) relational graph $g^i$, the representation embedding $e^i$ for agent $i$ is formulated as

-Here, $V(\cdot)$, $Q(\cdot)$ and $K(\cdot)$ denote linear transformations.
+where we follow the Transformer architecture \citep{vaswani2017attention} and let $\mathcal{V}(\cdot)$, $\mathcal{Q}(\cdot)$ and $\mathcal{K}(\cdot)$ represent linear functions.
 The observation embedding with an arbitrary number of agents can thus be represented with a fixed length.

 \textbf{Nash Equilibrium:} A core concept in game theory is Nash Equilibrium (NE).
-When every agent in game $m$ acts according to the joint strategy $\boldsymbol{\pi}$ at state $s$, the value $v_{\boldsymbol{\pi}}^{i,m}(s)$ of agent $i$ is the expectation of $i$'s $\gamma$-discounted cumulative reward:
+When every agent in the MG $m$ acts according to the joint strategy $\boldsymbol{\pi}$ at state $s$, the value of agent $i$, denoted by $v_{\boldsymbol{\pi}}^{i,m}(s)$, is the expectation of $i$'s $\gamma$-discounted cumulative reward.
+Formally, we define